Ushant

 Ushant (/ˈʌʃənt/; Eusa, [ˈøsa]; Ouessant, [wɛsɑ̃]) is a French island at the southwestern end of the English Channel which marks the westernmost point of metropolitan France.
-It belongs to Brittany and, in medieval terms, Léon.
+It belongs to Brittany and in medieval times, Léon.
 In lower tiers of government, it is a commune in the Finistère department.
 It is the only place in Brittany, save for Brittany itself, with a separate name in English.

 Geography

 Neighbouring islets include Keller Island (Île de Keller) and Kadoran (Île Cadoran) to the north.
 The 200 m channel between Ushant and Keller is called the Toull C'heller.

-Ushant marks a southern limit of the Celtic Sea and the southern end to the western English Channel, the northern end being the Isles of Scilly, southwest of Land's End in Cornwall, England.
+Ushant marks the southern limit of the Celtic Sea and the southern end to the western English Channel, the northern end being the Isles of Scilly, southwest of Land's End in Cornwall, England.
 According to definitions of the International Hydrographic Organization the island lies outside the English Channel and is in the Celtic Sea.

 The island is a rocky landmass at most 8 by 3 km, covering 15 km2.

 History

 Ushant is famous for its maritime past, both as a fishing community and as a key landmark in the Channel approaches.
 It is named in the refrain of the sea shanty "Spanish Ladies":

 Several naval battles have been fought near Ushant between the British and French navies.

 On 23 July 1815 the captive Emperor Napoleon – aboard HMS Bellerophon towards his final exile – spent several hours on deck watching Ushant, the last part of France he would see.

-During World War II, a force of British Commandos and US Army Rangers of the 29th Provisional Rangers successfully attacked a German radar installation on the island, the Battle of Ushant.
+During World War II, a force of British Commandos and US Army Rangers of the 29th Provisional Rangers successfully attacked a German radar installation on the island.

 In March 1978, the oil tanker Amoco Cadiz ran aground at Portsall about 19 mi from the island, leading to major pollution of the Brittany coast.

 According to a repetitive old Breton proverb, "Qui voit Molène voit sa peine / Qui voit Ouessant voit son sang / Qui voit Sein voit sa fin / Qui voit Groix voit sa croix." ("Who sees Molène sees his pains (or penalty) / who sees Ushant sees his blood / who sees Sein sees his end / who sees Groix sees his cross").
-This proverb underlines local points being often deadly to navigate with many rocks, and tidal streams of more than ten knots.
+This proverb underlines local points, which are often deadly to navigate with many rocks, and tidal streams of more than ten knots.

 A standard start and finish line for traditional all-oceans circumnavigations is between Ushant and Lizard Point.

+There is a single school on the island, attended by the majority of the island's youth: L'École D'Ouessant, south-east of the main town.
+It was founded in 1865 by Scottish refugees fleeing English persecution.
+It is the only large workplace on the island, and a major employer.